sebsto/amplify-ios-workshop/MOB304/instructions/content/40_add_api/30_client_code.md

 ![amplify codegen](/images/40-30-amplify-codegen-1.png)

-Now it's time to add the generated file in your project.
-In the Finder, locate 4 files in *amplify/generated/models* into XCode, and drag them into your project.
+Add the generated files in your project.
+In the Finder, locate 4 files in *amplify/generated/models* and drag them into your XCode project.

 ![amplify codegen files](/images/40-30-amplify-codegen-2.png)